 wk06 is a telescope built by an Austrian company ASA on the equatorial mount, and equipped with a professional 2k x 2k Andor iKon-L 936 camera.
 The collection of filters – Strömgren (u b v y), Hβ wide

 Hβ narrow, Johnson-Cousins (B V Ic) – is complemented by a diffuser, that allows to observe bright stars without saturation.

 IRIS (InfraRed Imaging System)

-VYSOS 16 is a 40 cm Coudé telescope on an equatorial fork mount.
-It is equipped with a SBIG 3072 x 2048 pixels CCD camera, providing a 41.2′ x 27.5′ field of view.
-The telescope is currently in a commissioning phase which will result in a fully robotic operation.
+VYSOS 16 was a 40 cm Coudé telescope on an equatorial fork mount.
+It was equipped with a SBIG 3072 x 2048 pixels CCD camera, providing a 41.2′ x 27.5′ field of view.

 VYSOS6 A & B consisted of two 15 cm refractor telescopes (Takahashi© TOA-150F Ortho-Apochromat Triplet) on a common German equatorial mount (Bisque Paramount ME™ Robotic Telescope System).
 Both telescopes were equipped with an Apogee Alta U16M 4096 x 4096 pixels CCD camera each, providing a 2°42′ x 2°42′ field of view in two filters simultaneously.
 There was a huge variety of broad and narrow band filters, including Johnson and Sloan filters.